Title

 Lakota Chief Rain-in-the-Face

-Starting around 16,000 BC, or earlier, America’s first settlers wend their way across a 1000 mile “land bridge,” formed by a sea level drop in the Bering Straits, which once linked the eastern edges of Siberia to western-most Alaska.
 Their facial features signal an Asian heritage, and they are typically dark complexioned.
 They operate in tribes and become adept at both hunting and gathering.
 They are the first farmers of the land, sustained by a wide range of indigenous crops, including corn, potatoes, peanuts, chocolate, cotton and tobacco.

-Thus the New World is Born.
+Thus the New World is born.

 Over time the settlers fan out across the northern continent, east to the Atlantic coast and south through Mexico to the southern hemisphere.
 Along the way they build enduring civilizations.
-The Tlingit people of the Pacific Northwest master the arts of fishingand record their history on totem poles.
-The Hohokam tribes of Arizona introduce

-The Hopewell nation flourishes in the Midwest from Missouri to Wisconsin and east through Illinois and Indiana, their past evident in huge burial mounds throughout the region.
 The Algonquians extend across Canada from the Rockies to New England, chasing seasonal food supplies with their portable wigwams.
 They eventually collide with the Iroquoians, who flourish in New York and the upper Atlantic states.
 Meanwhile the Southeast is home to what will later become known as the “five civilized tribes” – the Cherokee, Choctaws, Creeks, Chickasaw and Seminoles.
-By 1500 AD Native American civilizations, speaking upwards of 250 unique languages, dot the landscape from coast to coast.

 There are no reliable population statistics for this timeframe, but estimates tend to range upwards of 10 million people – at the time European explorers intrude on their homeland.

-Time: 1492
+1492

-Columbus Reaches The New World
+Christopher Columbus Reaches The New World

 Christopher Columbus

-The European intrusion into the New World begins by accident.
 Since Roman times, Europe is attracted to the spices of Asia – cinnamon, cardamom, ginger, pepper, turmeric, not to mention opium.
 But the overland trade routes to the East are precarious.
 Instead, perhaps by sailing west, a shorter and more commercially favorable route could be found.

-next three months navigating his way south to Cuba, then east to Hispaniola (later Haiti and the Dominican Republic).
+This is what Christopher Columbus has in mind on October 12, 1492, when he begins his voyage with three ships, in service to the Spanish crown.
+After 70 days at sea, he encounters land, most likely the tiny island of San Salvador.
+From there he spends the next three months navigating his way south to Cuba, then east to Hispaniola (later Haiti and the Dominican Republic).
 Along the way, he encounters natives with gold earrings, whom he describes as docile in nature, lacking in weaponry, and easily capable of being conquered, converted to Christianity and placed into servitude.

 Still believing he has found his way to India, Columbus refers to the islands as the East Indies, and the natives as “Indios” or Indians.
 He kidnaps many along the way, and some 7-8 who survive the journey home are put on display as proof of his success.
-On March 4, 1493 Columbus is back in Portugal.
-Despite losing his lead ship, Santa Maria, and failing to locate any spice treasures, his encounter with the Caribbean islands sets off an exploration frenzy that lasts over the next two centuries.

 First Voyage (blue) by Columbus to the New World